-allows researchers to assume that spatial gradients represent a balance of rates or fluxes - in other words, rates are now expressed as a function of space rather than time.
+This assumption allows researchers to assume that spatial gradients represent a balance of rates or fluxes - in other words, rates are now expressed as a function of space rather than time.
 As an example, consider a natural analog study that is investigating the removal of alkalinity as river water mixes with ocean water (Fig. 1a, Fig. 4).
 A survey is conducted, sampling down the river, through the plume, and into the ocean.
-The river flow is unidirectional, and sets up a steady-state gradient between solutes in the river and solutes in the ocean.
-The total salt content, measured as salinity (S{mix}), is a proxy for the fractions of river and ocean water in each sample, and an array can be constructed based on these measurements and the known salinity of the river (S{river}) and ocean (S{ocean}) end members (Boyle et al., 1974):
+The river flow is unidirectional, and sets up a steady-state gradient and mass balance is assumed between these two endmembers::

+265 between solutes in the river and solutes in the ocean.
+The total salt content, measured as salinity (Smix), is a proxy for the fractions of river and ocean water in each sample, and an array can be constructed based on these measurements and the known salinity of the river (Sriver) and ocean (Socean) end members (Boyle et al., 1974):
-330

-$$f{river} = \frac{S{mix} - S{ocean}}{S{river} - S{ocean}}$$
+$$f{river} = \frac{S{mix} - S{ocean}}{S{river} - S{ocean}}, (eq.
+2a)$$

-, (eq.
-2a)